Best practices for ensuring top-notch collaboration with your whole team.

 Here’s a common scenario: You’re the board maestro orchestrating collaborative masterpieces.
 You always want to be in the know on all the board’s activity so you add yourself to cards left and right.
 Hold on a minute, Mozart—there’s a better way.

 The trouble with adding your avatar to cards for which you are not directly responsible is that it could remove the clarity of others having the ability to see in a glance who is working on what.
-Instead, you may want to try just subscribing to cards to receive all of those same, juicy notifications.
+Instead, you may want to try just watching cards to receive all of those same, juicy notifications.

 Make sure that communication across different apps doesn’t become siloed with Power-Ups.
 Connect the apps and services that you rely on, like Google Drive or Salesforce, to your Trello boards to bring the information you need right into your workflow.